-The following information has been provided by DTC.
-The County makes no representation as to the accuracy or completeness thereof.
-Registered owners should confirm the following with DTC or the Participants (as hereinafter defined).
+The following information has been provided by the Depository Trust Company, New York, New York ("DTC").
+The County makes no representation regarding the accuracy or completeness thereof, or for the absence of material changes in such information subsequent to the date hereof.
+Beneficial Owners (as hereinafter defined) should therefore confirm the following with DTC or the Participants (as hereinafter defined).